 – An oil pressure test can provide a good indication of the internal condition of your engine and just how worn the bearings are.

-Please note that there is a $59.17 (plus ss & tx) vehicle diagnosis charge for vehicles that do not complete repairs with our facility.
+Please note that there is a $59.17 (plus ss & tx) vehicle diagnosis charge for vehicles that do not complete repairs same day with our facility.

 Thank you for your understanding.